mbsperry/isprinklr_esp/README.md

 Creates a simple REST API for controlling a Hunter Pro-c sprinkler system using an Esp32 device.
 The project supports both Ethernet and WiFi connectivity, with options to use either one exclusively or automatically select the best available connection.

 This replaces the previous Arduino Uno device that was controlled via serial connect.
-I was having a number of issues with serial permissions and needing to be manually reset after power outages.
+I was having a number of issues with serial permissions and needing to manually reset after power outages.
 Using an ESP32 with network connectivity eliminates those issues.

 HunterRoam library used from https://github.com/ecodina/hunter-wifi (see HunterRoam.cpp for attributions).